-Family firms have been a part of the social and economic fabric of India even before the advent of British rule.
+Family firms were a part of the social and economic fabric of India even before the advent of British rule.
 Families and communities organised themselves to counter the institutional voids in access to capital, labour and protection of various rights.

 Belying worries about their ability to withstand the rush of competitive forces in the economy post liberalisation in 1991, family firms have registered remarkable growth in the past quarter century.
 In fact, the removal of restrictions and controls after liberalisation unleashed their entrepreneurial spirit.
 Taking advantage of the changing business landscape through the 1980s and the big bang reforms of 1991, family-firms built businesses in all industries including in areas otherwise reserved for the public sector.
 Today, more than 90% of the listed firms in the country are family firms and they constitute a quarter of the GDP of India, as we reported in a co-authored report.1 Many of them have adapted and changed.
 They have proved resilient to the test of time.
 Yet, globally, we know that most family businesses rarely survive beyond the third generation.2